gocircuit/circuit/README.md

 ![A circuit-managed cloud.](https://raw.githubusercontent.com/gocircuit/circuit/master/misc/img/header.png)

-Circuit is a programmable platform for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
+Circuit is a programmable platform-as-a-service (PaaS) for management, discovery, synchronization and orchestration of services and hosts comprising cloud applications.
+Users of circuit are

+* Operations engineers, who sustain cloud applications at host, process and network level
+* Data scientists, who develop distributed compute pipelines by linking together and distributing third-party utilities
+* Manufacturers of distributed software, who wish to codify installation and maintenance procedures in a standardized fashion instead of communicating them through documentation (viz.
+MySQL)

+A few technical features of circuit:

 * Single- and multi-datacenter out-of-the-box
 * Authentication and security of system traffic